iterative/dvc.org/content/docs/studio/user-guide/model-registry/use-models.md

 ## Download models

-If your model file is DVC-tracked, you can download any of its registered versions using Studio [REST API], `dvc get`, or DVC [Python API].
+If your model file is DVC-tracked, you can download any of its registered versions using the DVC Studio [REST API], `dvc get`, or DVC [Python API].

-### Using Studio API
+### Using DVC Studio API

-Using Studio API will require you to add your remote storage secrets to respective projects but downloading models can be easier than DVC since you only need to have the Studio API token.
+Using DVC Studio API will require you to add your remote storage secrets to respective projects but downloading models can be easier than DVC since you only need to have the DVC Studio API token.
 You do not need direct access to your remote storage, and you do not need to install DVC.
-Studio APIs rely on signing urls, which limits the number of remotes they're working with.
+DVC Studio APIs rely on signing urls, which limits the number of remotes they're working with.
 You can learn more on [REST API] pages.

 [REST API]: /doc/studio/rest-api
 [Python API]: /doc/api-reference

 ### Using `dvc get`

-#### Looking up the right command in Studio
+#### Looking up the right command in DVC Studio

 The `Get the model file` section of a model's details page contains a `dvc get` command ready to copy and use.